-4.3 (1) (a) An application for a refund or drawback20 must be submitted to the customs authority electronically through eFiling, subject to rule 41.13 of the Customs Control Rules as applied by rule 13.4 of these Rules.

-(b) If an application referred to in paragraph (a) is submitted to the customs authority in terms of rule 41.13 in paper format, the application may be submitted to any Customs Office.
+- 4.3 (1) (a) An application for a refund or drawback must be submitted to the customs authority electronically through eFiling, subject to rule 41.13 of the Customs Control Rules as applied by rule 13.4 of these Rules. - (b) If an application referred to in paragraph (a) is submitted to the customs authority in terms of rule 41.13 in paper format, the application may be submitted to any Customs Office.

-19 The bank account into which the refunds and drawbacks of a registered or licenced person must be paid must be designated in terms of rules 28.9(3)(e) and 29.11(3)(f) of the Customs Control Rules.
+&lt;sup>36 The bank account into which the refunds and drawbacks of a registered or licenced person must be paid must be designated in terms of rules 28.9(3)(e) and 29.11(3)(f) of the Customs Control Rules.
 Details of this bank account must be regularly updated.
 For definition of "registration details" and "licence details", see rule 1.1 of the Customs Control Rules.

-20 Note that in terms of section 67 only a person entitled in terms of section 65A to claim a refund or drawback may apply for a refund or drawback.
+&lt;sup>37 Note that in terms of section 67 only a person entitled in terms of section 65A to claim a refund or drawback may apply for a refund or drawback.

-(2) An application referred to in subrule (1) must reflect the following information:

-- The applicant's name and customs code; (a) - if the application is submitted by a customs broker, registered agent or an (b) ordinary representative21 on behalf of the applicant referred to in paragraph (a), the information specified in rule 41.14 of the Customs Control Rules, as applied by rule 13.5 of these Rules;22 - (C) in the case of an application for- - (i) a refund, the movement reference number of the clearance declaration if the goods to which an application relates have been cleared; or - (ii) a drawback, the movement reference numbers of - the clearance declaration submitted when the goods to which (aa) the application relates were imported; and - (bb) the clearance declaration submitted for the export of those goods, or of comparable goods, or of products manufactured from those goods or from comparable goods or in the manufacture of which those goods or comparable goods were used;23 - (d) details relating to the refund or drawback applied for, including- - (i) whether it is a refund of a duty, administrative penalty or interest, or a drawback; - (ii) in the case of a refund of a duty, the type of duty; - (iii) in the case of a drawback, the drawback item number in the Customs Tariff: - the ground on which the refund or drawback is claimed;24 (iv) - (v) the amount of duty, penalty or interest paid and the date of payment; and - the amount of refund or drawback claimed; (vi)
+- (2) An application referred to in subrule (1) must reflect the following information: - (a) The applicant's name and customs code; - (b) if the application is submitted by a customs broker, registered agent or an ordinary representative on behalf of the applicant referred to in paragraph (a), the information specified in rule 41.14 of the Customs Control Rules, as applied by rule 13.5 of these Rules; - (c) in the case of an application for- - (i) a refund, the movement reference number of the clearance declaration if the goods to which an application relates have been cleared; or - (ii) a drawback, the movement reference numbers of- - (aa) the clearance declaration submitted when the goods to which the application relates were imported; and - (bb) the clearance declaration submitted for the export of those goods, or of comparable goods, or of products manufactured from those goods or from comparable goods or in the manufacture of which those goods or comparable goods were used: - (d) details relating to the refund or drawback applied for, including- - (i) whether it is a refund of a duty, administrative penalty or interest, or a drawback; - (ii) in the case of a refund of a duty, the type of duty; - (iii) in the case of a drawback, the drawback item number in the Customs Tariff; - (iv) the ground on which the refund or drawback is claimed; - (v) the amount of duty, penalty or interest paid and the date of payment; and - (vi) the amount of refund or drawback claimed;

-21 See definition of "ordinary representative" in rule 1.1 of the Customs Control Rules and explanatory footnote.
-22 If the application is submitted on behalf of the applicant by an ordinary representative in terms of section 920 of the Control Act, read with section 228 of the Customs Duty Act, Part 5 of Chapter 41 of Customs Control Rules as applied by rule 13.6 of these Rules will apply.
+See definition of "ordinary representative" in rule 1.1 of the Customs Control Rules and explanatory footnote.

+&lt;sup>39 If the application is submitted on behalf of the applicant by an ordinary representative in terms of section 920 of the Control Act, read with section 228 of the Customs Duty Act, Part 5 of Chapter 41 of Customs Control Rules as applied by rule 13.6 of these Rules will apply.
 Note that the said Part 5 applies only to ordinary representatives which per definition exclude persons submitting documents as customs brokers or registered agents.
 It follows that Part 5 does not apply to customs brokers or registered agents who submit documents in that capacity.
-23 See section 65(1) of the Customs Duty Act which allows drawbacks also where comparable goods or products derived from the imported or comparable goods are exported.